-COVID-19 Pandemic
+(i) COVID-19 pandemic

-During such a difficult time of the COVID-19 pandemic, our employees' wellbeing is our priority front and center.
+During such a difficult time of the COVID-19 pandemic, our employees' wellbeing was our priority front and center.
 To manage the risk of COVID-19, our co-department crisis team headed by an executive director will evaluate on a weekly basis the situation and encourage our employees to work from home or allow them to have other flexible work arrangements.
-In the workplace, we have set up plastic protective workspace partitions around each worksite of our employees and have engaged professionals to spray a layer of antimicrobial gel which provides long-term bacterial and viral protection for the office to keep our employees safe.
-We also have installed a non-contact disinfection machine and offered various disinfectant sprays and products for our employees.
+In the workplace, we set up plastic protective workspace partitions around each worksite of our employees and have engaged professionals to spray a layer of antimicrobial gel which provides long-term bacterial and viral protection for the office to keep our employees safe.
+We also have installed a non-contact disinfection machine and offered various disinfectant sprays and products and self-test kits for our employees.

-The Group has also appointed some personnel to inspect our employees to make sure that each of them cooperates and complies fully with preventive measures or directives, and observe company policies in place.
+The Group had also appointed some personnel to inspect our employees to make sure that each of them cooperates and complies fully with preventive measures or directives, and observe company policies in place.

-2.5.2 Supply Chain Management
+2.5.2 Supply chain management

 The Group has been focusing on building long-term, mutually beneficial relationships with its suppliers through active communication, engagement and management.
 For example, the leasing and management of the units and car parking spaces in Regent Centre are conducted by external service providers.
-In the UK, the leasing of the office premises in Ryder Court was ultimately managed by the Group.
-Part of the leasing works was conducted by external service providers such as sourcing potential tenants, site visits and assisting with lease negotiations.
 All instructions were made by the Group and close communication was maintained at all times during the leasing process.

 Working alongside different suppliers add to the value of our business.
-During the year, we worked with over 192 suppliers which have material contribution to the Group, the particulars of which are as follows:
+During the year, we worked with over 218 suppliers which have material contribution to the Group, the particulars of which are as follows:

-Hong Kong US Number of suppliers 106 61 25
+Hong Kong US UK Number of suppliers 153 27 38